 Here was the supreme unity of architecture, the decorative arts, the garden, & the natural site.
 Just as it had for centuries, the 18th century American garden was meant to define & expand the image of its owner.

+The house Joseph Barrell built in Somerville, MA.
 The view of country seats & gardens sitting high up on the American landscape inspired patriotic feelings in some observers and certainly elevated the owner to some exaulted plateau.
 Of Joseph Barrell’s grounds one visitor wrote in 1794,

 Where once the breastwork